UofA-Blueprint/DishZero/testbench/scripts/README.md

 ```
 API_KEY can be any string, ADMIN_ID is the ID of an admin user on firestore.

+You will also need a ```credentials.json``` file in the same directory.
+You can get it from the backend channel in the discord.

 Once you run get_tokens.py, .id_token and .session_token will be created, allowing you to use the other scripts that require the tokens as environment variables.

 ## Running a script